 Following are a few of our most asked questions regarding our Power Sports batteries.
-If you have questions that are not covered here, Feel free to call our tech line.
+If you have questions that are not covered here, feel free to call our tech line.

 - 1. I was told I should upgrade to, or use, a Gel battery.
 But I see only AGM Power Sports batteries on your site.
 Why is that?

-Gel battery technology was developed prior to AGM or Absorbed Glass Matt battery technology and the term “Gel” is now often used generically, albeit incorrectly, to described sealed batteries.
+Gel battery technology was developed prior to AGM or Absorbed Glass Matt battery technology and the term “Gel” is now often used generically, albeit incorrectly, to describe sealed batteries.
 Gel batteries are a specific type of sealed battery as are AGM batteries.
 AGM battery technology has all the positive attributes of the Gel Battery but does not require the special charge profile that its elder cousin requires thus allowing for easier integration without the added cost of purchasing a special charger.

 - 2. What is the warranty period on my new battery, and how does it work?

 Most of our Power Sport Batteries include a one year limited warranty and may require the customer to return the defective battery at their expense for failure analysis.
 If a returned battery shows signs of physical damage, misuse, or overcharging the warranty will be void.
 Batteries less than 30 days old will be replaced at no charge, for batteries over 30 days, the customer must pay for the shipping of the new replacement battery.